parallax background

 Spend time as a couple

 • Have a day together celebrating your relationship and what you love about each other.
-The current situation makes it difficult to be able to do much, but have a think about some things you can do together.

 • Maybe agree to limit the time you talk about babies and trying to get pregnant today, focus on you as a couple and what you love about each other.